-Community Connections: ʻOihana Kaiāulu: Learning Through Service, Leading with Aloha is Chaminade University’s reimagined service-learning and volunteer program.
+Community Connections: ʻOihana Kaiāulu: Learning Through Service, Leading with Aloha is Chaminade University’s service-learning and volunteer program.
 Rooted in aloha and Marianist values, it empowers students to connect classroom learning with real-world experiences, deepening their education while serving local communities.

 Our vision is to build a strong sense of place through meaningful community partnerships and a campus culture that values service as a pathway to personal growth and collective well-being.